PIKES PEAK FIREARMS COALITION, INC. (PPFC)

 Section 3.
 Meetings.
 The Board shall meet monthly as specified in the Standing Rules.
 Three members of the Board may call special sessions at any time provided 24 hour notice is given to all Board members.

 Section 1.
 Elected Officers.
-The elected officers shall be a President, a Vice-President, a Secretary, a Treasurer, a Director of Programs, a Director of Membership, a Legislative Chair, a Director of Publicity, PPFC Political Action Committee Chair, Director of Fund Raising, and a Hospitality Chair.
+The elected officers shall be a President, a Vice-President, a Secretary, a Treasurer, a Director of Programs, a Director of Membership, a Legislative Chair, a Director of Publicity, PPFC Political Action Committee Chair,and a Director of Fund Raising.

 Section 2.
 Duties of Officers: